MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises.md

 For more details, see [Install booking engine loader script](../getting-started.md#step-1-install-booking-engine-loader-script).

-### 2. Add buttons for opening the Booking Engine with specific city pre-selected
+### 2. Add buttons for opening the booking engine with specific city pre-selected

 Buttons are disabled on page load, so users can't click the buttons until the Booking Engine Widget is ready to be used.
 We enable it later when it's ready.